jcorjaycee/fanshawe-d2l-dark-mode/README.md

  - Work on not making Chrome crash when working with Sources (idk)
  - Use [this method](https://css-tricks.com/replace-the-image-in-an-img-with-css/) to replace the shitty banner with a png-ified version.
  - See if there's any way to override the stupid inline js style code
-   - remind me to hunt down and kill whoever coded this goddamn system because it's broken and sloppy
+   - remind me to hunt down whoever coded this system because it's broken and sloppy

 ## Currently working on:
 Mainpage!
 It's about 30% done.